MaximasPrime/AITools/README.md

 # AITools
 <img src="Pic.png">
 This lets you change AIPerception component values for Sight and Hearing using a simple blueprint node.
+Supported Version 4.25.
+But you can auto compile to any version as source is included.

 ### Installation
 1. Extract the Plugins folder in your project root directory